 Planning for learning

-In Good News for Living a three stage backward design approach to planning for learning developed by Wiggins and McTighe (2000, p.8) is utilised to assist programming and planning in Religious Education.
-Principles underpinning backward design encourage teachers to make judgements about important learning goals for their students, to decide on appropriate ways students can show their learning, and to plan the appropriate learning experiences for effective student learning.
+In Good News for Living a three-stage backwards design approach to planning for learning developed by Wiggins & McTighe (2000) is utilised to assist programming and planning in Religious Education.
+Principles underpinning backwards design encourage teachers to make judgments about important learning goals for their students, to decide on appropriate ways students can show their learning, and to plan the appropriate learning experiences for effective student learning.

-A Religious Education program based on a sound backward design framework:
+A Religious Education program based on a sound backwards design framework:

-• identifies goals within the cognitive, affective and spiritual dimensions of learning.
-(GNFL, p.
+- identifies goals within the cognitive, affective and spiritual dimensions of learning (GNFL, 2005, p.
 69.)

 The three stages of backwards design align with the formative questions: Where do you want to go?
 How will you know that you have got there?
 How will you get there?

-Wiggins and McTighe (2006) identify the three stages to backward design as follows:
+Wiggins & McTighe (2006) identify the three stages to backwards design as follows:

 Stage 1: Identify desired learning outcomes